 Andrews works closely with museums and galleries to recontextualize magic within the cultural arts and explore this craft as a performance art medium.
 She has presented numerous commissioned works with the Museum of Contemporary Art Chicago, including her 2020 work “Invisible Museums of the Unseen,” which was later commissioned as a site-specific work for the Quebec City Biennial.
 Further site-specific works for numerous museums and galleries include the Elmhurst Art Museum, Birmingham Museum of Art, Performa, and the International Museum of Surgical Science.

 Andrews is also an acclaimed speaker, presenting with the Cooper Hewitt, Chicago Ideas Week, Fortune 500 companies, and universities and conferences across the country.
-She is an artist-in-residence for CultureLab LIC and has held residencies at High Concept Labs in Chicago and The Institute for Art and Olfaction in Los Angeles.
+She is an artist-in-residence for CultureLab LIC and has held residencies at High Concept Labs in Chicago , The Institute for Art and Olfaction in Los Angeles and CultureLab in NYC.

-She is an Affiliate of metaLAB (at) Harvard.
+She is an prior Affiliate of metaLAB (at) Harvard and Visiting Artist for the University of Houston.
 Illusion is Andrews’s life’s work and her performances have been praised by the Chicago Tribune, PBS, and the New York Times.